biboletin/mvc/README.md

 ## Routing

-The routing system supports various HTTP methods and parameter binding:
+The routing system supports various HTTP methods and parameter binding.
+Under the hood, routes are matched using a composite strategy that includes Exact path matching, Regex matching, and a Cached Regex matcher for dynamic routes to improve performance:

 ### Basic Routes
 ```php